Skip to main content

 How to Stack Your Nebraska Savings

-• Emporia Smart 48A ($429): Wi-Fi enabled with energy monitoring, ideal for tracking charging costs and optimizing TOU schedules
+• Emporia Smart 48A ($429): Wi-Fi enabled with energy monitoring.
+Reliable choice for OPPD’s enhanced ($300) tier requiring networked equipment

 Nebraska Maximum Savings Scenarios